ec-jrc/datacite-to-dcat-ap/documentation/Mappings.md

 <ul>
   <li>the described resource, and the related resources</li>
   <li>resource creators and contributors</li>
+  <li>funders (i.e., the organisation funding the activity from which the described resource has been created)</li>
 </ul>
 <p>In DataCite, such identifiers are specified as follows:</p>
 <ul>